coq/coq/doc/sphinx/proof-engine/ltac.rst

          all:let n:= numgoals in guard n<4.
          Fail all:let n:= numgoals in guard n=2.

-   .. exn:: Condition not satisfied
+   .. exn:: Condition not satisfied.

 Proving a subgoal as a separate lemma
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~